chadjoan/auxiliary-martian-provisions/README.md

 of CamelCase when naming these entities.

-Also, acronyms, abbreviations, and initialisms are treated as full words when CamelCasing type names, and thus use lowercase letters following the
+Also, acronyms, abbreviations, and initialisms are treated as full words when CamelCasing type names.
+Thus, when writing an acronym in a type name, always capitalize the first letter of the acronym, then lowercase all others.

 The below example provides some names that highlight or exaggerate differences in the traditional D style convention (as found in Phobos and DRuntime) and